nerdschoolbergen/introduction-to-web-security/exercise-6/README.md

 :pencil2: Inspect the source of the voting page.
 Do you see anything questionable?

-:pencil2: Try extract the schema of the `candidate` and `comment` tables.

 :pencil2: Look at the source code.
 Try to reason on how we are able to extract table schemas using SQL injection.

 :star: Bonus: Can you change the login query to execute some arbitrary SQL to steal information?